 Dog Sled Tour

 Dog sledding is a quintessential winter experience and will easily be a highlight of any vacation.
-It’s been a highlight of our winter.
-Bundling up in a sled as a team of dogs rushes through the woods is sensational.
+It’s been a highlight of our winters around the globe.
+Bundling up in a sled as a team of dogs rushes through the woods is sensational, and Canmore certainly is a winter wonderland come December.

 Or if you feel like doing it yourself, you can even be a musher!
-Snowy Owl Sled Dog Tours is an experienced and small family operation that’s been in operation since 1983.
-If you want to book a dog sled tour, you definitely should, head over to their website for their contact details.
+Howling Dog Tours is an experienced and small family operation that’s been in operation since 1995.
+If you want to book a dog sled tour in Canmore, and you definitely should, head over to their website for their contact details.

-This was our first introduction to the Canadian Rockies and we are happy we made the stop.
-Many people skip over Nakiska for its bigger and more intimidating counterparts of Lake Louise and Banff Sunshine.
-While the surrounding region of Kananaskis may not be as world-renowned as Banff, it is every bit as stunning and with far less tourism.
+This was our first introduction to ski the Canadian Rockies and we are happy we made the stop.
+Many people skip over Nakiska for its bigger and more intimidating counterparts of Lake Louise Ski Resort and Banff Sunshine.
+While the surrounding region of Kananaskis may not be as world-renowned as Banff, it is every bit as stunning.

 Ski/Snowboard at Lake Louise